ArvindGoudar/Arvind-G/README.md

 # Hello, I'm Arvind Goudar!

 Welcome to my GitHub profile!
 I'm a data enthusiast from Bengaluru, Karnataka, with a Bachelor of Engineering in Electronics and Communication.
-I'm passionate about leveraging my analytical skills to solve business problems and am currently seeking an entry-level position in data analytics.
+I'm passionate about leveraging my analytical skills to solve business problems and i am currently seeking an entry-level position in data analytics.

 ## About Me